schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Adjustment

-A elastic naval architect notes a uninvited culprit at a cellar.
+A elastic naval architect notes an uninvited culprit at a cellar.

 ## Brewer